 So…without further ado here are those differences.

-The Red Bird of paradise in the southwest has a distinct bright red and yellow flower.
-Depending on what part of the southwest you live it could be considered a perennial.
+The Red Bird of Paradise in the southwest has a distinct bright red and yellow flower.
+Depending on what part of the southwest you live in it could be considered a perennial.
 Also Called “The Pride of Barbados”.
 Sometimes mistakenly called the Mexican bird of paradise.